Home / Facilities / Ships of Opportunity / Fishing Vessels as Ships of Opportunity

 Data collection

-A report summarising the data collected on a vessel is emailed back to the participating fisher for their own information, usually within 24 hours, enabling skippers to relate their catch to temperature-at-depth information.
+A report summarising the data collected on a vessel is emailed back to the participating fisher for their own information, usually within 24 hours, enabling skippers to relate their (private) catch information to temperature-at-depth information.

 Waves